toolleeo/cli-apps/README.md

 * [Quoter](https://github.com/frossm/quoter) - The console based stock quote tool.
 * [Ticker](https://github.com/achannarasappa/ticker) - Terminal stock watcher and stock position tracker.

+## <a name="flashcard"></a>Flashcards, Anki and decks

+Manage decks of flashcards and Anki decks.

+* [flash-tui](https://github.com/TBS1996/speki) - Flashcard app for the terminal.
+* [hardv](https://github.com/dongyx/hardv) - A CLI flashcard app for UNIX-compatible systems, conforming to the UNIX philosophy.
+* [py_flashcards](https://github.com/M4THYOU/py_flashcards) - Text-only CLI flashcards parsed from Markdown file.
+* [speki](https://github.com/tbs1996/speki) - Manage flashcards in the terminal similar to anki.
+* [ToRRential Card processor](https://github.com/Constantin1489/trrc) - A command-line program to add a card to Anki using AnkiConnect API.
+* [tui-deck](https://github.com/mebitek/tui-deck) - A TUI frontend for Nextcloud Deck app.

 ## <a name="font"></a>Font management

 * [FIGlet](http://www.figlet.org/) - Not exactly a font manager, but a nice program for making large letters out of ordinary text; an astonishing number of different fonts is available.